Boeing C-17 Globemaster III: Background and design phase

 In the 1970s, the U.S. Air Force began looking for a replacement for its Lockheed C-130 Hercules tactical cargo aircraft.
 The Advanced Medium STOL Transport (AMST) competition was held, with Boeing proposing the YC-14, and McDonnell Douglas proposing the YC-15.
 Though both entrants exceeded specified requirements, the AMST competition was canceled before a winner was selected.
 The USAF started the C-X program in November 1979 to develop a larger AMST with longer range to augment its strategic airlift.

 By 1980, the USAF had a large fleet of aging C-141 Starlifter cargo aircraft.
-Compounding matters, increased strategic airlift capabilities was needed to fulfill its rapid-deployment airlift requirements.
+Compounding matters, increased strategic airlift capabilities were needed to fulfill its rapid-deployment airlift requirements.
 The USAF set mission requirements and released a request for proposals (RFP) for C-X in October 1980.
 McDonnell Douglas chose to develop a new aircraft based on the YC-15.
 Boeing bid an enlarged three-engine version of its AMST YC-14.
 Lockheed submitted both a C-5-based design and an enlarged C-141 design.
 On 28 August 1981, McDonnell Douglas was chosen to build its proposal, then designated C-17.
 Compared to the YC-15, the new aircraft differed in having swept wings, increased size, and more powerful engines.
 This would allow it to perform the work done by the C-141, and to fulfill some of the duties of the Lockheed C-5 Galaxy, freeing the C-5 fleet for outsize cargo.

 Alternative proposals were pursued to fill airlift needs after the C-X contest.
 These were lengthening of C-141As into C-141Bs, ordering more C-5s, continued purchases of KC-10s, and expansion of the Civil Reserve Air Fleet.
 Limited budgets reduced program funding, requiring a delay of four years.
 During this time contracts were awarded for preliminary design work and for the completion of engine certification.
 In December 1985, a full-scale development contract was awarded, under Program Manager Bob Clepper.
 At this time, first flight was planned for 1990.
 The USAF had formed a requirement for 210 aircraft.

 Development problems and limited funding caused delays in the late 1980s.
 Criticisms were made of the developing aircraft and questions were raised about more cost-effective alternatives during this time.
 In April 1990, Secretary of Defense Dick Cheney reduced the order from 210 to 120 aircraft.
 The maiden flight of the C-17 took place on 15 September 1991 from the McDonnell Douglas's plant in Long Beach, California, about a year behind schedule.
 The first aircraft (T-1) and five more production models (P1-P5) participated in extensive flight testing and evaluation at Edwards Air Force Base.
 Two complete airframes were built for static and repeated load testing.